OpenTermsArchive/engine/ops/README.md

 ### Tags

-Some tags are available to refine what will happen, use them with `-t`:
+Some tags are available to refine what will happen, use them with `--tags`:
  - `setup`: to only setup system dependencies required by the app (cloning repo, installing app dependencies, all config files, and so on…)
  - `start`: to start the app
  - `stop`: to stop the app